 The resurrection of Jesus is the be-all and end-all of the Christian faith.
 If Jesus didn’t rise from the dead, all bishops, priests and ministers should go home and get honest jobs, and all the faithful should leave their churches immediately, because Christianity is a fraud and a joke.
 As Paul himself put it: “If Christ has not been raised, then our proclamation has been in vain.”

 Among the popular Easter symbols, the lamb is by far the most significant of this great feast.
 The Easter lamb represents Christ with the flag of victory.
 The origin of the Easter egg is based on the fertility lore of the Indo-European races.
 To our pre-Christian ancestors it was a most startling event to see a new and live creature emerge from a seemingly dead object.
 To learn more, see The Significance of Easter Food and Signs of Symbols of Easter.

-Since public Masses have been suspended because of the COVID-19 pandemic, we are celebrating the Easter season at home.
+We offer these resources for those unable to attend Mass in-person because of the COVID-19 pandemic, and will celebrate the Easter season at home.
 Faith Catholic offers these suggestions for couples, families and children to navigate this time of crisis.
 Of particular note is a recipe for resurrection rolls that sounds yummy.
 To learn more, see Decorating Easter Eggs with Whatever you have Available and Teaching Catholic Kids.